 Donated by Wiesel, much of his correspondence, manuscripts, notebooks, and other materials are in the permanent collection of BU’s Howard Gotlieb Archival Research Center.
 Conspicuous by their absence are personal artifacts from Wiesel’s childhood in Sighet.
 That childhood was stolen by the Nazis in 1944 when the 15-year-old and his family were herded into a cattle car bound for the horrors of Auschwitz.

 In a 2012 interview with BU Today, Wiesel spoke about who will bear witness after the last of the Holocaust survivors are gone.
 “Anyone who listens to a witness becomes one,” he said.
 “So, therefore, my students are witnesses.
 Those who read my books have become witnesses.
 It’s so painful, and I wish they didn’t have to read this, to become the witnesses to the witnesses.
 It’s not easy.
 I was invited to speak to the United Nations General Assembly, and the lecture was called Will the World Never Learn?”
-He said that we should all work harder.
+We should all work harder, Wiesel said.
 And that work, to which he devoted his own life, “is how to save the victims anywhere, because we remember what happened to my generation, the massacres.
 We must also protest, or at least raise our voices.”
-Like he did as a young man, the victims of the Holocaust “felt abandoned,” Wiesel said.
+Like he did as a young man, the victims of the Holocaust “felt abandoned,” he said.
 “They felt that nobody cared.
 I want today’s victims to know that somebody cares.”

 Some of Elie Wiesel’s correspondence, manuscripts, notebooks, and other materials are on display in the Howard Gotlieb Archival Research Center exhibition Champion for Human Rights: The Life & Work of Elie Wiesel at Mugar Memorial Library, Richards-Frost Room, 771 Commonwealth Ave., first floor.
 Find more information here or call 617-353-3696.
 Watch videos of Wiesel’s talks during his tenure at Boston University here.